-Now that you have been scared a little, it must be added that, with the proper precautions, muriatic acid can be used as a great cleaner.
-Many masons use it at the end of almost every job that involves a stone wall, patio, landscape steps or any other hardscape made with mortar or concrete.
-Follow the safety tips below and you can use muriatic acid safely and effectively.
+However, with the proper precautions, muriatic acid can be used as a highly successful cleaner.
+Many masons use it at the end of almost every job that involves a stone wall, patio, landscape steps, or any other hardscape made with mortar or concrete.
+Follow the important tips below and you can use muriatic acid safely and effectively.

 - Keep it away from children: Do not let kids anywhere near this stuff.